-Mara Girls Solar Home Libraries
+Solar Home Libraries

-Each Solar Home Library contains a robust solar lantern big enough to light up the main room of a Maasai home, a study encyclopedia for the Mara Girls student, and a library of children's books and readers in English and Kiswahili for the whole family.
-The teachers from Mara Girls delivered the Libraries with their class assignments.
-This enabled the girls to continue studying at home.
-When they returned to school in February 2021, they brought their encyclopedia with them while the Library continued to provide light and literacy for their family back home.
+For the first Solar Home Libraries, we used a SunBell Smart solar lantern big enough to light up the main room of a Maasai earthen home or to use as directed light for reading, a study encyclopedia for the student, and a library of children's books for the family.
+We engaged teachers to deliver the Libraries along with class assignments, food, and sanitary supplies.
+When the girls returned to school after the pandemic, they brought their encyclopedia with them while the lantern and the other books continued to provide light and literacy for their family back home.

 The students received a Student Encyclopedia for their grade level that combines enrichment material for all standard subjects in Kenya, chosen by the teachers in coordination with lessons they delivered.

 The families received a collection of books for children in English and Kiswahili that had already proven to be popular in the Mara Girls library.
 These are a few examples.